Balmy-protocol/sdk/README.md

 ##### `supportedProperties()`

-Returns information about supported metadata properties for each chain.
+Returns the supported metadata properties for each chain.

 ```typescript
 const properties = sdk.metadataService.supportedProperties();